foobarsgamessmithy/chess-manager/README.md

 ## Usage

 A collection of request to interact with the application is in the [docs](./doc/bruno/chess%20manager).
 Use [Bruno](https://www.usebruno.com/downloads) client to send requests.
+When application runs with authentication, use the auth request first.
+All other request will use the auth token form the auth request.

 ## Development